 Data also can be used at a higher level to compare videos across the platform.
 For instance, you might want to:

-- Report on all the videos with low usage so you can remove or improve them.
+- Report on all the training videos with low usage so you can remove or improve them.

 - Identify popular videos, so you can apply similar techniques when creating new content.